nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 On my order process, I can’t refund more than the price of the order.

 I can query my order subject like I would query my database.
 Data is up to date.
-Here I’ll check the OrderPassed event to get the amount and my business rule
+Here I’ll check the `OrderPassed` event to get the amount and my business rule.

 ```typescript
 // connect to NATS